mikegostev/DBRuped/README.md

 ## Template definition structure

-Template definition consists of three section: QUESTION, QUERY and RETURN.
-QUESTION section may have multiple entries.
-Any entry can match to let the template be selected.
-A question can have variable capturing place holders that match any substring and  capture such substring to a correspondent variable.
-Such variables can be used then in QUERY and RETURN sections.
+The template definition consists of three sections: QUESTION, QUERY, and RETURN.
+The QUESTION section may have multiple entries, and any entry can match to allow the template to be selected.
+A question can have variable capturing placeholders that match any substring and capture such substrings into corresponding variables.
+These variables can then be used in QUERY and RETURN sections.

-QUERY section contains a SPARQL query that serves the above questions.
-This section can also have place holders but not for capturing but rather for substitution.
-It can be direct variable substitution like `${PERSON}` and also substitution with pre-processing `${PERSON:space2underscore}` where `space2underscore` is one (or more) of predefined functions.
+The QUERY section contains a SPARQL query that serves the above questions.
+This section can also have placeholders but not for capturing; rather, for substitution.
+It can be direct variable substitution like `${PERSON}`, and also substitution with pre-processing `${PERSON:space2underscore}`, where `space2underscore` is one (or more) of the predefined functions.

-When query is executed all names from the SELECT statement will form the new variables that will have values return by a query.
+When the query is executed, all names from the SELECT statement will form new variables that will have values returned by the query.
 These variables will be combined with variables from the QUESTION section.
-Only one entry in QUERY section is possible.
+Only one entry in the QUERY section is possible.

-The RETURN section contains a text that can have substitution place holders like in QUERY section.
-RETURN section may have multiple entries but each entry must have a unique tag in square brackets.
-Absence of bracket means an empty tag so RETURN and RETURN[] are equivalent definitions.
+The RETURN section contains text that can have substitution placeholders like in the QUERY section.
+The RETURN section may have multiple entries, but each entry must have a unique tag in square brackets.
+Absence of brackets means an empty tag, so RETURN and RETURN[] are equivalent definitions.
 One or another form of output can be selected by tags.
-By default Web UI tries to find an output with the LONG tag and if not found takes the first entry regardless it's tag.
+By default, the Web UI tries to find an output with the LONG tag, and if not found, takes the first entry regardless of its tag.
 Pre-processing functions are also allowed in the RETURN section.

 ## Pre-processing functions

-Pre-processing functions convert a value of a variable before substitution.
-Multiple functions can be applied like ${VAR:FUNC1:FUNC2}.
-Currently the following functions are defined (refer */src/main/java/me/gostev/scibite/dbruped/text/SimpleSubstitutorAndEvaluator.java*)
+Pre-processing functions convert a variable's value before substitution.
+Multiple functions can be applied, such as ${VAR:FUNC1:FUNC2}.
+Currently, the following functions are defined (refer to /src/main/java/me/gostev/scibite/dbruped/text/SimpleSubstitutorAndEvaluator.java):
  - **space2underscore**
  - **date2year**
  - **date2age**
- More functions can be easily defined.
+Additional functions can be easily defined.

 # Installation